TheSkyentist/GELATO/README.md

 1. Name: NLR.
 Here these features have not been set to share redshifts nor dispersions.
 It has a list of species:
    1. Name: SII.
 These features will share the same velocity dispersion and redshift.
 There are no flags on this component, so the list is empty.
 It is made out of two lines.
       * A line with a rest wavelength of 6716.31 and a relative flux of null.
       * A line with a rest wavelength of 6730.68 and a relative flux of null.
 This means the line fluxes are completely independent.
    2. Name: NII.
 These features will share the same velocity dispersion and redshift.
 There are no flags on this component, so the list is empty.
 It is made out of two lines.
       * A line with a rest wavelength of 6583.34 and a relative flux of 1.
       * A line with a rest wavelength of 6547.96 and a relative flux of 0.34.
 This means this line will always have 0.34/1 times the flux of the first line.
    3. OIII.
 These features will share the same velocity dispersion and redshift.
-In addition, these have been flagged with a 1, which corresponds to an larger velocity component.
+These have been flagged with a 2, or in binary 10.
+This corresponds to an outflowing velocity component.
 This additional component will be placed in its own new group, which will be labelled "Outflow".
 It is made out of two lines.
       * A line with a rest wavelength of 5006.77 and a relative flux of 1.
       * A line with a rest wavelength of 4958.83 and a relative flux of 0.35.
 This means this line will always have 0.35/1 times the flux of the first line.
    4. Name: [NeIII].
 Singlet line with no flags.
    5. Name: [OII].
 Singlet line with no flags.